-Morning Meeting is the daily gathering of the entire school, students and adults alike, starting promptly at 8:00 AM.
+Morning Meeting is the daily gathering of the entire school, students and adults alike, starting promptly at

+8:40 AM.
 It is the time when attendance for the day is taken, announcements made, schedule changes noted, game reports given (applause is always in order), birthdays acknowledged... in short, a lot goes on in Morning Meeting.
 It is important for students to be there on time.

-Honey Bear Hut:
+Lunch and the Honey Bear Hut:

 The Honey Bear Hut is our kitchen and lunch service.
 It was begun by an enterprising founding student and named for his family dog "Honey Bear."
-Lunch service is provided by Mr. Langston's Willow Tree Food Services.
-Students can sign up for lunch on a year-long basis, or as needed during the morning of any given day.
-A limited amount of lunches will be available if students forget to sign up in advance.
-Information and menus will be published on our website.
-Students may also bring their lunches from home.
+On some days, students help prepare meals with staff in the HBH.
+On some days, all students bring their lunch to school.
+On other days, the school supports local businesses by offering the students the option of purchasing lunches from specific vendors.
+Information and menus for each week will be published on our website, and every year, more specifics about the lunch program's operations will be shared just before school begins.
+Students always have the option of bringing ther lunch from home.
 Classes and school organizations will sign up to help prepare and serve lunch, make and serve desserts, and clean the kitchen, earning a stipend for the group.
 Students may put their lunches in the refrigerator in the Common Room.
 They are also welcome to use the microwaves and hot water until 3:00 PM.